History of Egypt under the British: Background

-Veiled Protectorate (1882–1913)
+Veiled protectorate (1882–1913)

 Throughout the 19th century, the ruling dynasty of Egypt had borrowed and spent vast sums of money on its own luxury and on the infrastructural development of Egypt.
 The dynasty's economic development was almost wholly oriented toward military dual-use goals.
 Consequently, despite vast sums of European capital, actual economic production and resulting revenues were insufficient to repay the loans.
 Eventually, the country teetered toward economic dissolution and implosion.
 In turn, a European commission led by Britain and France took control of the treasury of Egypt, forgave debt in return for taking control of the Suez Canal, and reoriented economic development toward capital gain.

-However, by 1882 Islamic and Arabic Nationalist opposition to European influence led to growing tension amongst notable natives, especially in Egypt which was then the most powerful, populous, and influential of Arab countries.
+By 1882, Islamic and Arab nationalist opposition to European influence led to growing tension amongst notable natives, especially in Egypt which was then the most powerful, populous, and influential of Arab countries.
 The most dangerous opposition during this period came from the Egyptian army, which saw the reorientation of economic development away from their control as a threat to their privileges.

-The ʻUrabi Revolt, a large military demonstration in September 1881, forced the Khedive Tewfiq to dismiss his Prime Minister and rule by decree.
-Many of the Europeans retreated to specially designed quarters suited for defense or heavily European-settled cities such as Alexandria.Consequently, in April 1882 France and Great Britain sent warships to Alexandria to bolster the Khedive amidst a turbulent climate and protect European lives and property.
+The Urabi revolt, a large military demonstration in September 1881, forced the Khedive Tewfiq to dismiss his Prime Minister and rule by decree.
+Many of the Europeans retreated to specially designed quarters suited for defense or heavily European-settled cities such as Alexandria.

+Consequently, in April 1882, France and Great Britain sent warships to Alexandria to bolster the Khedive amidst a turbulent climate and protect European lives and property.
 In turn, Egyptian nationalists spread fear of invasion throughout the country to bolster Islamic and Arabian revolutionary action.
 Tawfiq moved to Alexandria for fear of his own safety as army officers led by Ahmed Urabi began to take control of the government.
 By June, Egypt was in the hands of nationalists as opposed to European domination of the country and the new revolutionary government began nationalizing all assets in Egypt.

 Anti-European violence broke out in Alexandria, prompting a British naval bombardment of the city.
 Fearing the intervention of outside powers or the seizure of the canal by the Egyptians, in conjunction with an Islamic revolution in the Empire of India, the British led an Anglo-Indian expeditionary force at both ends of the Suez Canal in August 1882.
 Simultaneously, French forces landed in Alexandria and the northern end of the canal.
 Both joined and maneuvered to meet the Egyptian army.
 The combined Anglo-French-Indian army easily defeated the Egyptian Army at Tel El Kebir in September and took control of the country putting Tawfiq back in control.